Affiliate marketing – a blogger’s best friend.

 - Monthly 1-5 sales: 50.00 USD/sale

 - Monthly 11+ sales: 100.00 USD/sale

-iGain is another Affiliate Marketing Network just like ShareASale, but it has different products you can promote. iGain accepts new bloggers without any traffic.
-The site is very user friendly and it is one of my favorite affiliate marketing networks.
+OfferJuice (formerly iGain) is another Affiliate Marketing Network just like ShareASale, but it has different products you can promote.
+OfferJuice accepts new bloggers without any traffic.
+The site is very user-friendly and it is one of my favorite affiliate marketing networks.

 - Tailwind credits – if you use Tailwind, that means you already have the referral link in your dashboard.
 Every time someone clicks on your link to make a purchase, they will get 1 free month and you will also get 1 free month.
 If you haven’t already, sign up to get the 1-month FREE trial here.

 - Cash: if you’d rather get monetary compensation, then you need to join an affiliate marketing network such as ShareASale and apply for Tailwind that way.
 You earn 15% commission every time someone makes a purchase using your link.

 I applied for Media.net when I had zero traffic and got accepted right away.
 In addition to being an ad network, it is also an affiliate program.
 You can use both Media.net and Google Adsense ad networks together.